Meta-analysis of 27 studies · 1,864 participants

 Key Finding

 Music-based instruction produces large, measurable effects on vocabulary acquisition.
-A 2021 meta-analysis of 27 controlled studies found that using English songs has a "large effect" on L2 vocabulary learning, with benefits extending to pronunciation, motivation, and long-term retention.
+A 2021 meta-analysis of 27 controlled studies found that using songs has a "large effect" on second-language vocabulary learning, with benefits extending to pronunciation, motivation, and long-term retention.

 d=0.89